j0er9/org.j0er9.homey.stromgedacht/README.md

 # Stromgedacht Grid Status Monitor for Homey

-This Homey app integrates with the Stromgedacht API to monitor the power grid status and forecast.
+This Homey app integrates with the Stromgedacht API to monitor the power grid status and forecast for Baden-Württemberg.
 It helps users optimize their power consumption based on the current grid load and upcoming forecasts.

+## Disclaimer

+**This is an independent third-party application and is not affiliated with, endorsed by, or connected to TransnetBW GmbH, Stromnetz Berlin GmbH, or their Stromgedacht service.**

+This app is simply a wrapper around the publicly available Stromgedacht API to make grid status information accessible within the Homey ecosystem.
+All rights to "Stromgedacht", including the name, logos, and content, remain with their respective owners.
+"Stromgedacht" is a trademark of TransnetBW GmbH and is used here for reference purposes only.

 ## Features